-In March of 1978, Christopher was diagnosed with Stage 4 metastatic neuroblastoma.
-After surgery to remove a spinal tumor, his adrenal gland, and kidney, Christopher underwent grueling chemotherapy for 2-and-a-half years, as well as numerous rounds of radiation.
+In March of 1978, Christopher was diagnosed with stage IV metastatic neuroblastoma.
+After surgery to remove a spinal tumor, his adrenal gland, and his kidney, Christopher underwent grueling chemotherapy for 2.5 years, as well as numerous rounds of radiation.
 When the regimen failed to destroy the cancer, Christopher participated in an experimental trial at Johns Hopkins Medical Center in Baltimore in June 1981.
-Despite these efforts, Christopher lost his battle with cancer on September 1, 1981 at 11 years old.
+Despite these efforts, Christopher passed away on September 1, 1981 at 11 years old.

 Christopher’s family remembers his tremendous care for others, happiness, and energy.
 He faced his illness with strength, humor, and courage beyond his years, and accepted his death with peace.
 Christopher’s spirit lives on through his family and in the work of Family Reach.